 Understanding the stakeholder ecosystem is key for every research project.
 The SYNYO team is experienced in stakeholder mapping, applying different mapping techniques and methods.
 Policy analysis allows to gain an in-depth understanding of the existing policy landscape, enabling a precise understanding of gaps which need to be addressed.
 To ensure high impact of project insights, policy recommendations, briefs, and whitepapers produced by SYNYO allow to inform policy makers and political decisionmakers.

 Responsible Research and Innovation

-Against the background of the expertise that was acquired in international and national research projects, SYNYO has expertise in developing ethical guidelines along the main ethical questions and requirements related to particular research and development projects.
-These ethical guidelines include for example aspects of gender equality, social inclusion, and research with under-age persons.
-A continuous monitoring, which is also offered by our team, will guarantee the implementation and compliance of the ethical guidelines.
+With vast experience in international research projects, the SYNYO team has expertise in developing ethics guidelines addressing the main questions and requirements related to particular research and development projects.
+Such guidelines may include aspects of gender equality and diversity, social inclusion, research with vulnerable populations such as migrants or children.
+Continuous monitoring of privacy, ethical and societal impacts guarantee the compliance with ethics guidelines.

 SYNYO is deeply involved with the Horizon Europe Programme